Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 Kendwa beach is just a 15 minute drive from Nungwi beach.

 Visitors also mention that you will want to get out of the water when the windsurfers are out (some come inexperienced and the winds can be unpredictable, causing some danger to anyone in the water).
-You’ll only want to swim at high tide: at low tide, the ocean is pulled back and you’ll have to walk 15-20 minutes down the beach to get to the water (avoiding some sea urchins and seaweed).
+You’ll only want to swim at high tide: at low tide, the ocean is pulled back and you’ll have to walk 15-20 minutes down the beach to get to the water (all while avoiding some sea urchins and seaweed).

 Come for: the prettiest beaches, snorkeling, boat trips, swimming (depending on the time of day) and some gorgeous views.
 Some think the eastern beaches are the best on Zanzibar, but only if you stick to the ones including and south of Paje — up by Pongwei and Uroa aren't worth your time (and have had reports of some dangerous activity ... best to skip 'em).